humanestandards/home/content/play/fair-play-powers.md

 ![](https://humanestandards.com/images/Reasoning\_.png)

-In the Gesture above we use the 1st and 2nd Finger to show a Cyclical Relationship (Loop) between the 1st and 2nd Humane Powers respectively.
+In the Gesture above we use the 1st and 2nd Finger to show a Cyclical Relationship (Loop) between the 1st and 2nd Fair-Play Powers respectively.
 Then show how the 3rd Power is a Function supporting another Loop (with the 1st and 2nd Powers of another Stellar Format - See below).
 The rest of our powers are the result of these functions and being represented by the rest of the fingers spreading outwardly.

 In a matter of fact, the above gesture which is named "the Dharmachakra Mudra" in ancient Asian Epistemology, it shows the Dynamics of Natural Reasoning.